-Here at Urban Attic we often work with customers who have been running their businesses successfully for years, but who haven’t grown up with digital media and are not hugely comfortable working with it.
+Here at UA Media we often work with customers who have been running their businesses successfully for years, but who haven’t grown up with digital media and are not hugely comfortable working with it.

-It’s not surprising that this is often the case – after all, the internet is less than three decades old, which is a good deal younger than many of the people we work with, so if you are new to all this, and want a bit of an overview, Urban Attic can help.
+It’s not surprising that this is often the case – after all, the internet is less than three decades old, which is a good deal younger than many of the people we work with, so if you are new to all this, and want a bit of an overview, UA Media can help.

 Why do I need a website?

 You need a website if you are running a business these days.
 Over ninety percent of the UK population has internet access, and a mobile phone and increasingly when people want to find information, they no longer reach for the phone book!
 People naturally expect to be able to find information about you online, and they want that information quickly.

 This means that when somebody types your name into Google (or any other search engine), if you don’t appear on the first page then you’re unlikely to get found.
 So not only do you need a website so that you can display information about yourself online, you also need to make sure that your website can be found easily.
 Thirdly, your website needs to work across devices – from large desktop computer screens to tiny mobile phones and everything in between.

 So in conclusion you need

 - A website, clearly designed and easy to use

 - A website that can get found on Google and other search engines

 - A website that works on all devices (about half of search is done on phones now)